-Amazon brings its Relational Database Service (Amazon RDS) on AWS Outposts; it will allow you to deploy a fully managed database instances in your on-premise infrastructure.
-AWS Outpost is a fully managed service that extends to AWS infrastructure, AWS services, APIs, and tools to virtually any data center, co-location space, or on-premise facility for a truly consistent hybrid experience.
+Amazon has brought its Relational Database Service (Amazon RDS) to AWS Outposts.
+It allows the deployment of a fully managed database instances in your on-premise infrastructure.
+AWS Outposts is a fully managed service that extends to AWS infrastructure, AWS services, APIs, and tools to virtually any data center, co-location space, or on-premise facility for a truly consistent hybrid experience.
 You can use Amazon RDS on Outposts to set up, operate, and scale MySQL and PostgreSQL relational databases on-premises, just as you would do in the cloud.
-Being on Outpost Amazon RDS becomes cost-efficient and allows you to resize capacity of on-premises databases while automating time-consuming administration tasks such as infrastructure provisioning, database setup, patching, and backups, freeing you to focus on your applications.
+Using Outpost Amazon RDS is cost-efficient and allows you to resize the capacity of on-premises databases while automating time-consuming administration tasks such as infrastructure provisioning, database setup, patching, and backups.
+This frees up time to focus on your applications.

 After deploying Amazon RDS on Outpost, you are allowed to run RDS on-premises for low-latency workloads that need to be run closer to your on-premise data and applications.
-When Amazon RDS presents on Outposts, it also enables automatic backup to an AWS Region.
+Amazon RDS on Outposts also enables automatic backup to an AWS Region.
 You can also manage RDS database bot in the cloud or on-premises while using the same AWS Management Console, APIs, and CLI.
-This paring also supports MySQL and PostgreSQL database engines and Amazon also said that soon they are going to add support for additional database engines.
+This paring also supports MySQL and PostgreSQL database engines and Amazon has also stated that it will soon add support for additional database engines.

 Read Next: Why Do We Need Amazon Honeycode?